+Subscriber-level risk refers to the subtle, often invisible, patterns in how individuals interact with a creator’s work.
 An idea, on its own, has no weight.
 It is a possibility, a question.
 To see if it holds, you have to give it a form.
+For Nilea, that form began with a focus on this specific type of risk, which is the foundation of effective creator subscriber risk management.

 Our first question was not about features.
 It was about feeling.
 How do you build a tool for a sensitive topic without making it feel sterile, or worse, alarming?
-The answer, for us, was to establish a design posture rooted in calm and clarity.
-We chose warm, off-white backgrounds that feel like paper, not a screen.
-We used a serif font for questions to give them a sense of consideration, and a clean sans-serif for everything else.
-We treated whitespace as an active ingredient, giving ideas room to breathe.
+The answer was to establish a design posture rooted in calm and clarity, creating a space to observe fan interaction patterns without judgment.

 These choices led to the first prototype: a private, mobile-first workspace.
 It begins with a series of questions — an onboarding process designed to feel like a conversation, not an interrogation.
 It then organises the creator’s own observations into a simple view called Signals.
 It is not a dashboard of threats, but a quiet surface for reflection.